 Getting close to wildlife Richmond Park

 Besides a few planes crossing the sky, Richmond Park is just about big enough to get the feeling of having escaped the city.
 In reality, you’re still in London, but that doesn’t really matter when you can enjoy the sight of wild deer herds grazing in the woodlands.
 Richmond Park is also great for family cycling; as good as traffic-free you can follow a safe circular path around the park which is just perfect for the youngest cyclists.
-Busy Park further west in Hampton is another great choice to watch wild deer in their natural surroundings.
+Bushy Park further west in Hampton is another great choice to watch wild deer in their natural surroundings.

 To enjoy some cute farm animals, Dean City Farm in Wimbledon is free to enter with a small fee for pony rides and animal feeding.
 Check out our map of London’s city farms to explore more of the city’s awesome farm animals.